Paget Disease of Bone

 To treat bone pain caused by Paget disease

-To prevent or slow the progression of complications (such as hearing loss, weakness, or paralysis), especially in people who cannot have surgery
+To prevent or slow the progression of complications (such as hearing loss, bone deformity, arthritis, weakness, or paralysis), especially in people who cannot have surgery

 To people with a blood level of alkaline phosphatase twice the normal level or higher

-The newer bisphosphonates (such as zoledronate) seem to slow the progression of Paget disease for a longer period of time.
+Amino-bisphosphonates (one type of bisphosphonates), such as zoledronate, seem to slow the progression of Paget disease for a longer period of time.

-Dietary intake of calcium and vitamin D (necessary for calcium absorption) should be sufficient to ensure that the incorporation of calcium into bone (bone mineralization) is adequate because bone is being remodeled rapidly (see Bones).
+Dietary intake of calcium and vitamin D (necessary for calcium absorption) should be sufficient to ensure that the incorporation of calcium into bone (bone mineralization) is adequate because bone is being remodeled rapidly.
 Vitamin D and calcium supplements are often needed.
-Otherwise, poor bone mineralization (osteomalacia) may occur.
+Otherwise, poor bone mineralization and bone weakening (osteomalacia) may occur.